 Will you ask the Holy Spirit to search for hidden sin in your life?

-Dear Lord God, please search my heart every day and bring to light any hidden or pet sins I may be harboring.
-Thank you for washing them away in the blood of the Lamb.
+Dear Lord God, please search my heart and bring to light any hidden sins I may be harboring.
+I repent, and thank You for washing them away in the blood of the Lamb.